Lozenge with integral applicator

 2. Place Actiq in your mouth between your cheeks and gums.
 Using the handle, move it

 around in your mouth especially along your cheeks.
 Twirl the handle often.
+You may

-should not drink or eat anything while using Actiq.
+not drink or eat anything while using Actiq.

 3. To get the most effective relief, finish the Actiq completely in 15 minutes.
 If you